ahmetumutdurmus/kareexperiments/README.md

 ## Input Data, Results and Codes

 The input, result and code files should generally be accessed from the experiment log and individual experiment docs.
-Further explanation won't be provided within these folders.
-Use at your own risk.
+Further explanation won't be provided within the code files, they should generally be accessed via the hiearchical protocol described here.

 ## To Do Lists